ekzhang/rushlight/README.md

 possible (read: boring).
 The backend is stateless, and _you can bring your own transport_; even a single HTTP handler is enough.

-Unlike most toy examples, this library supports persistence in any durable database you choose.
-Real-time updates are replicated by Redis, with automatic log compaction.
+Unlike most toy examples, Rushlight supports persistence in any durable database you choose.
+Real-time updates are replicated in-memory by Redis, with automatic log compaction.

 An experiment by [Eric Zhang](https://www.ekzhang.com/), author of